alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

 //////////////////// DHCP ////////////////
 78. You can see all the settings that your DHCP servers assigned to your computer:

-79. You can change the setting of DHCP server, for example you can use Address reservation for your computer, It means that everytime a computer with a specific MAC address connect to the network gets the same IP address.
+79. You can change the setting of DHCP server, for example you can use --Address reservation-- for your computer, It means that everytime a computer with a specific MAC address connect to the network gets the same IP address.

             Adress Reservation table

             IP address              Device name             MAC address

+[IMPORTANT]
 80. DHCP is a service that is run on a server, such as windows server or linux server, It is also a service that is run on --routers--